praveenscience/Internship-LMS-FrontEnd/README.md

 ### Motivation

-- Make the process smooth.
+- Automate the process which needs to be done regularly.
 - Make the task easy and stress free of managment members.
 - Save the time of people in doing same work multiple times.